Magnetic field: Description

 The force on an electric charge depends on its location, speed, and direction; two vector fields are used to describe this force.
 The first is the electric field, which describes the force acting on a stationary charge and gives the component of the force that is independent of motion.
 The magnetic field, in contrast, describes the component of the force that is proportional to both the speed and direction of charged particles.
 The field is defined by the Lorentz force law and is, at each instant, perpendicular to both the motion of the charge and the force it experiences.

 There are two different, but closely related vector fields which are both sometimes called the "magnetic field" written B and H. While both the best names for these fields and exact interpretation of what these fields represent has been the subject of long running debate, there is wide agreement about how the underlying physics work.
 Historically, the term "magnetic field" was reserved for H while using other terms for B, but many recent textbooks use the term "magnetic field" to describe B as well as or in place of H.

-There are many alternative names for both (see sidebar).
+There are many alternative names for both (see sidebars).